juanleston/Python-Web-Scraping/README.md

   ### 3.5 Format the output data:

  After extracting the data from the website, we need to perform some data wrangling to reshape the output into a tabular format that can be used for analytics purposes.
+Since the major focus of this project is on the web scraping side I will not go into much detail on subsequent steps.

- To see more of the step taking in this project check the file named "ScrappyOutputFormatting_Vietnam.py".
+ If you want to see more of the steps taken after the data was obtained check the file named "ScrappyOutputFormatting_Vietnam.py".

 ## 5. Conclusion